rbms-bsc/DCRMR/_pages/Title/Title-proper.md

 >Example:
 ><CITE>Walt Disney presents Sleeping Beauty</CITE>

-Provide additional title access for transposed elements of the title proper, if considered important (see [Variant title of manifestation, 1.25.357.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.357.1)).
+For transposed elements, provide additional title access for the Title proper if considered important (see [Variant title of manifestation, 1.25.357.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.357.1)).

 <a name="1.21.31.2">1.21.31.2</a> **Note on the source of the title proper**.
 Always make a note on the source of the title proper if it is from a title page substitute (see [Data provenance, 0.1.34.1](/DCRMR/general-rules/Data-provenance/#0.1.34.1) and [Note on title, 1.29.31.1](/DCRMR/title/Note-on-title/#1.29.31.1)).